Nordstrom: Following renaming to Nordstrom

 In 1995, Nordstrom opened their first store location in New York State.
 It is located at The Westchester, an upscale shopping mall in White Plains, New York, a suburb of New York City.
 Nordstrom has since opened stores at Roosevelt Field in Garden City, New York in 1997, and Manhattan in 2019.

 Beginning in 1995, the fourth generation of brothers and cousins had been co-presidents for a time.
 John Whitacre was appointed as the first non-Nordstrom CEO in 1997.
 In 1998, Nordstrom replaced its downtown Seattle store with a new flagship location in the former Frederick & Nelson building across the street.
 A two-year renovation of this location was completed in 2016.
 At 383000 sqft, the downtown Seattle location is the chain's largest store.
 By contrast, the smallest Nordstrom store, as of September 2008, opened in 1980 in Salem, Oregon, with a total area of just under 72000 sqft.
 This location has since closed.

-In 1998, Nordstrom opened its first location in the Southeast at Perimeter Mall in Atlanta, Georgia.
+In 1998, Nordstrom opened its first location in the Southeast at Perimeter Mall in Dunwoody, Georgia.